Pros and Cons of Bank Holding Companies: Determining Whether a Bank Holding Company Structure Makes Sense for Your Bank

 - What kinds of activities and investments are allowed for banks beyond traditional banking activities?

-- How does the Small BHC Policy Statement affect the analysis for banks with under $1 billion in assets?
+- How does the Small BHC Policy Statement impact the analysis for banks with under $1 billion in assets?

 - What are the regulatory and cost considerations of forming and operating as a BHC?

 - When might it be desirable to merge a BHC (and affiliates) into a bank?

 Partner; Co-Chair of the Banking and Consumer Financial Services Practice

 Ms. Kirby advises boards and management of financial institutions and other financial services firms on strategic... | Read More